Email team collaboration examples and tips

 Tools and apps are great and all — but ultimately communication is about relationships and human interaction.

 We’re based in the Northern Quarter, the heart of Manchester’s creative scene.
-There’s creative / tech events going on all the time — there’s also a heck of a lot of coffee shops and bars around here — so we’re spoilt for choice if we need a change of scenery or a beer after work.
+There are creative / tech events going on all the time — there’s also a heck of a lot of coffee shops and bars around here — so we’re spoilt for choice if we need a change of scenery or a beer after work.

-Admittedly I’m not the best when it comes to my own work life balance — but culture-wise we promote a healthy work / life balance amongst the team!
+Admittedly I’m not the best when it comes to my own work life balance — but culture-wise we promote a healthy work-life balance amongst the team!

 Of course there’s always those occasions when a big push is needed to get a project across the line and there’s no other option than to work late — but there is no culture of staying late ‘just because’ here!